tomato42/tls13-spec/draft-ietf-tls-tls13.md

 -  Exchange certificates and cryptographic information to allow the client and server to authenticate themselves.

--  Generate a series of master secrets from the shared secrets and exchanged random values.
+-  Compute keying material from the shared secret values.

 -  Provide security parameters to the record layer.